ohbendy/IAST-shortcuts/README.md

 Don't forget to enable SIP again afterwards by typing 'csrutil enable' in the same way.

-Note Ḹ ḹ Ṃ ṃ M̐ m̐ Ṝ ṝ may not appear correctly in all fonts.
+Note some characters may not appear correctly in all fonts.